16 Famous Consultants and How They Became Superstars

 Famous Business Consultants

-Jim Collins
+7. Jim Collins

 Jim Collins is a researcher, author, speaker, and consultant whose work mainly revolves around business management, company sustainability, and business growth.
-He co-authored a series of books selling 10 million copies worldwide including the #1 international bestseller Good to Great.
+He co-authored a series of books, selling 10 million copies worldwide, including the #1 international bestseller Good to Great.

 [ Read: What a Day in the Life of a Top Consultant Really Looks Like ]

-Mike Arauz
+8. Mike Arauz

-Mike Arauz is a speaker, advisor, and Founding Member at August, a New York based consulting firm building high-performing teams.
+Mike Arauz is a speaker, advisor, and Founding Member at August, a New York-based consulting firm building high-performing teams.
 During his career as a consultant, he worked with organizations such as GE, Pearson, and The Bill & Melinda Gates Foundation.
 He’s also a co-author of the Responsive.org manifesto and a leading contributor to the global self-management and future of work movement.

 As he states on his personal website, Mike declines opportunities to speak on stages and panels that don’t include women, as a way to stand up for equality in the business world.
 On his 11,000+ strong Twitter account, he’s actively sharing his messages as a thought leader and independent consultant.

-Barbara Minto
+9. Barbara Minto

-Barbara Minto is a consultant and author focused on the subject of executive communication.
-She’s known as a real trailblazer: She graduated from the second Harvard Business School class ever to admit women, and in 1963, she joined the international management consulting firm McKinsey & Company as their first female consultant.
-She developed The Pyramid Principle during her early years as a consultant at Mckinsey, and later published it in her 1987 international bestseller which is, to this day, one of the most read books about consulting.
+Barbara Minto is a consultant and author specializing in executive communication.
+She’s known as a real trailblazer: She graduated from the second Harvard Business School class ever to admit women.
+In 1963, she joined the international management consulting firm McKinsey & Company as their first female consultant.

-Today, she runs her own consultancy firm, International Inc. which specializes in teaching the pyramid principle to business leaders.
+Today, she runs her own consultancy firm, International Inc., which specializes in teaching the pyramid principle to business leaders.
 During her career, she’s trained professionals at most major consulting firms, the world’s largest corporations, and numerous government organizations.

-Roger Martin
+10. Roger Martin

 Roger Martin is a writer and strategy advisor who was named the #1 management thinker in the world in 2017 by Thinkers50.
-He’s consulted CEOs of some of the most known brands on the planet, such as Procter & Gamble, Lego, and Ford.
-He is also a former Dean at the University of Toronto, for which he was named global Dean of the Year by Poets & Quants.
-He’s written 30 Harvard Business Review articles and over a dozen books, including Playing to Win, which won the award for Best Book by the Thinkers50.
+He’s consulted CEOs of some of the most well-known brands on the planet, such as Procter & Gamble, Lego, and Ford.
+He is also a former Dean at the University of Toronto, for which he was named Global Dean of the Year by Poets & Quants.

 [ Read: How to Start a Consulting Business: The 7 Key Steps (+ 5 Must-read Books!)]

-Consultants to Follow in 2022
+Consultants to Follow in 2025

-Quay Kester
+11. Quay Kester

 Besides her background in consulting, she’s also an ICF-certified executive coach, curriculum designer, and learning experience mentor.
 She’s a facilitator of the initiatives Powerful Conversations About Race (PCR) and Corona Dialogues For Spirit & Place, supporting future thinking about community changes.

-Amy Gilliland
+12. Amy Gilliland

 Amy Gilliland is the President of General Dynamics Information Technology (GDIT), a global technology enterprise with operations in 30 countries and 30,000 technologists.
 Her team is responsible for delivering critical mission capabilities across defense, civilian, and intelligence agencies.

-David C. Baker
+13. David C. Baker

-David C. Baker is a management consultant who specializes in helping small businesses improve their quality of business decisions.
-He’s worked with more than 900 organizations, most of which are operating in the digital marketing and creative industry.
-He’s written five books, and he regularly appears on podcasts and TV shows all over the world.
+He has written five books and regularly appears on podcasts and TV shows worldwide.
 His work has been discussed in the Wall Street Journal, NY Times, USA Today, Fast Company, Inc. Magazine, Forbes, MarketingProfs, BusinessWeek, and CBS.

-Tara Gentile
+14. Tara Gentile

 Tara Gentile is the founder and creator of the Quiet Power Strategy, as well as a podcast host at What Works and a community builder.
 As a consultant, she helps business leaders and entrepreneurs find their strengths and grow their influence.
 She has written several books on business strategy and was named one of the top 24 female podcast hosts for business owners by Entrepreneur magazine.
 Her website was named one of the 10 sites every entrepreneur should bookmark by The Muse, and she’s spoken on the stages of SXSW, Pioneer Nation, Digital Commerce Summit, and Blogher.